Jeff Bakalar: Career

 while Balaban completed work on Gosford Park.

 In 2004, he signed a contract with Warner Bros.
 Records subsidiary Maverick Records to direct and produce a documentary for the pop punk band Mest.
 The documentary, entitled Seven Deadly Sins was released as a pack-in bonus with copies of the band's 2005 album Photographs.

 In 2007, Bakalar joined CNET as a home theater and gaming editor, eventually starting a technology and pop culture podcast called The 404 Show with Randall Bennett and Wilson Tang.
 In hosting the podcast, Bakalar has interviewed Tony Hawk, Marc Maron, John Hodgman, Shaun White, Wayne Brady, Scott Aukerman, Michael Showalter, Andrew W.K. and others.
 Each year the podcast is performed live at the Consumer Electronics Show, where it has featured Danny DeVito, Eliza Dushku, Felicia Day and others.

 In 2012, Bakalar started CNET's first-ever weekly tech parody comic called Low Latency, which he writes and is illustrated by Blake Stevenson.

 Bakalar briefly co-hosted another CNET project, Pre-Game, but stopped production after a year of programming to focus more on The 404 Show.

 Bakalar is a member of the New York Videogame Critics Circle, an advocacy group for game writers in and around the New York City area.

 He regularly appears on TV and radio as a technology, pop culture, and video game expert.
 Bakalar has been featured on G4's Attack of the Show, NPR's All Things Considered, and CNBC's Power Lunch.

 In late 2014, Bakalar joined CBSN as a regularly appearing tech and pop culture pundit representing CNET.

-On May 22, 2015, he joined the cast of Giant Bomb's Giant Beastcast, where he remained a regular member until its conclusion in May of 2021.
+On May 22, 2015, he joined the cast of Giant Bomb's Giant Beastcast, where he remained a regular member until its conclusion in May 2021.
 He later joined the cast of its sister podcast, the Giant Bombcast.

 On September 29, 2017, the final episode of The 404 Show podcast was published.

+In May 2025, Bakalar announced he had become a co-owner of the newly-independent Giant Bomb.